AuburnSounds/Dplug/README.md

 - What D compiler can possibly be used?

    See `.travis.yml` for supported compilers.
 The latest DMD or LDC should do.
-However, it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDc version has been as well tested with Dplug.
+However, it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDC version has been as well tested with Dplug.

 - Is Dplug stable?

-The interface tend to change a bit for improvements.
-Starting with v4 we'll issue major version tag for breaking changes, but SemVer isn't always followed.
+Starting with v4 we'll issue major or minor version tag for breaking changes.
+If you don't want breaking change, you can pin Dplug to a specific version in your `dub.json`.
+Breaking commits are marked with BREAKING in the commit backlog.

 - How are `TODO`, `FUTURE` and `MAYDO` comments defined?